Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 but the designing will help us create more elastic, easily maintainable and expandable code base.

 ### [Red - green - refactor](https://deviq.com/test-driven-development/)
-In the next part the we will focus on the said API and to do that, we will write some test cases that will be failing, until we develop the actual code - then they should pass.
+In the next part we will focus on the said API and to do that, we will write some test cases that will be failing, until we develop the actual code - then they should pass.
 After that we will be ready for refactoring.